Why Ideas Fail in an Unstable Business Environment

 The best way to handle an evolving world is to have a business design system built around just that: exploration.

 In front of us, we see supply chains falling apart, companies that make desperate pivots to survive and large companies that once dominated markets now closing or suspending operations.
 Entire industries have virtually disappeared due to restrictions.
 Because of the uncertainty many of the customer segments profiles have changed completely.
-And if this confusion lasts longer (which is indicated more and more), "tomorrow" we can find that most of what we know about business either doesn’t work anymore—or works very differently than we thought.
+And if this confusion lasts longer (which is indicated more and more), "tomorrow" we can find that most of what we know about business either doesn’t work anymore - or works very differently than we thought.

-I’m talking about business models: typical customer behaviours, their concerns, what they find attractive, partner networks, supply sources, and operational models—all subject to rapid, fundamental change.
+I’m talking about business models: typical customer behaviours, their concerns, what they find attractive, partner networks, supply sources, and operational models - all subject to rapid, fundamental change.

-How to adapt to the rapidly-evolving world?
-Explore it
+How to Adapt to the Rapidly-Evolving World: Explore It

 So the first basic approach is (and it is worth executing fanatically): make decisions based on evidence, not ideas.
+Treat decisions as business hypotheses and test them using real-user feedback cycles.

 How did it often work “yesterday”?
 There is an idea, there is the idea advocate (advocates), there are some decision makers, there is some presentation and discussion (remember the last time you pitched your own idea?
 You probably made a lot of effort to “sell” it).

 And the decision maker group (usually after the discussion and some thinking) is making a decision: “this is a good idea” or “this is not a good idea”.
 “We like it” or “We don’t like it”.
-“It has to work” or “I can’t work”.
+“It has to work” or "It can’t work".

 In more sophisticated companies, there will be somebody who asks: “What is the evidence that this idea will work?”